relativitydev/relativity.testing.framework/.github/ISSUE_TEMPLATE/bug_report.md

 ### Relativity Testing Framework Versions

-* Are you testing against a [supported version](https://github.com/relativitydev/relativity.testing.framework.api/blob/master/source/Relativity.Testing.Framework.Api/ApiComponent.cs) of Relativity?
 * Which version of Relativity.Testing.Framework are you using?
 * Which version of Relativity.Testing.Framework.Api are you using?

 ### Environment Details

+* What type of Relativity installation is being tested (Relativity Server or RelativityOne)?
 * What version of Relativity is being tested against?
-* What type of Relativity installation is being tested (Server or R1)?

 ## Additional context

 Please provide following details to have us better understand the context:

 * Did the problem start happening recently (e.g. after updating to a new version of Relativity.Testing.Framework) or was this always a problem?
 * If the problem started happening recently, can you reproduce the problem in an older version of Relativity.Testing.Framework?
 * What's the most recent version in which the problem doesn't happen?